rogerfarrell/Notes/references/learning-log.md

 --------------------------------------------------------------------------------------------------------------------------------------
 date            description                                                         references
 --------------- ------------------------------------------------------------------- --------------------------------------------------
+2025-06-16      This is a great quick-start guide by the founder of Guix about      <https://guix.gnu.org/blog/2022/keeping-ones-home-tidy/>
+                using Guix Home.

 2025-06-12      In Vim, use `:helpg /pattern/` to search the Vim help via grep.
 Use `:help helpg`
                 `:cn` and `:cp` to navigate matches.